Adityam582/Adityam582.github.io/_pages/about.md

 <!-- ====== -->
 🙏 Welcome, Greetings 👋, I'm Aditya Mehta (pronounced Aa-Di-T-Ya Me-h-Ta).

-I love to use the power of data and artificial intelligence to help humans take better decisions.
+I love to use the power of data, artificial intelligence & cloud to help humans take better decisions.

 <!-- I love to explore using technologies to help humans capture, transfer and implement ideas in real world. -->